What is Pathology?

 Q: Why did you decide to go into your specialty?

 A: I’ve wanted to be a forensic pathologist ever since dissecting my first frog in seventh grade science.
 Once I got to medical school, I became even more fascinated with the human body, but I found myself gravitating toward processes that make everything stop, like disease, drugs, and injuries.
 Residency has been a similar story.
 Though I enjoy making tissue and laboratory diagnoses in the living, I am drawn to the morgue and its stories.
-I will be completing a fellowship in forensic pathology at the Georgia Bureau of Investigation in 2022.

 Q: Any advice to medical students considering the specialty?